dipy/dipy/doc/faq.rst

 2. **Isn't Python slow?**

-  True, sometimes Python can be slow, if you are using multiple nested ``for`` loops, for example.
+  True, sometimes Python can be slow if you are using multiple nested ``for`` loops, for example.
   In that case, we use Cython_, which takes execution up to C speed.